-Example: A course submitted in December of 2024, and approved in May 2025, becomes effective on Cal-GETC beginning Fall 2025.
+Example: A course submitted in December of 2025, and approved in May 2026, becomes effective on Cal-GETC beginning Fall 2026.
 If a course is not approved for Cal-GETC inclusion, detailed reasons for denial will be provided to the CCC.
 The CCC may then modify their outline of record and resubmit in the following submission cycle.

-5.1.3 Re-evaluation of existing approvals
+5.1.2 Re-evaluation of existing approvals

 Occasionally, during the Cal-GETC review cycle certain existing Cal-GETC course(s) are reviewed to verify that the course(s) continue to meet the Cal-GETC standards.
-Course(s) found to not meet Cal-GETC standards will be scheduled for delisting but allowed to remain on the CCC Cal-GETC approved list for at least two academic years.
+Course(s) found to not meet Cal-GETC standards will be scheduled for phasing out but allowed to remain on the CCC Cal-GETC approved list for at least two academic years.
 This allows the CCC time to submit a revised course outline for review, if appropriate.

-Example: As a result of an incidental review, a CCC may be notified in Spring 2025 that their ART 101 course outline of record was determined to no longer meet Cal-GETC Standard for 3A (Arts).
-Because the Cal-GETC standard for 3A (Arts) did not differ from its grandfathered IGETC predecessor, the ART 101 course will remain effective on Cal-GETC in area 3A (Arts) through Summer 2027.
+Example: As a result of re-review, a CCC may be notified in Spring 2025 that their ART 101 course outline of record was determined to no longer meet Cal-GETC Standard for 3A (Arts).
+Because the Cal-GETC standard for 3A (Arts) did not differ from IGETC standards, the ART 101 course will remain effective on Cal-GETC in area 3A (Arts) through Summer 2027.